lambdaclass/starknet_stack/README.md

 make run-local
 ```

 This will compile the containers and, through Docker, deploy 4 consensus nodes, the watcher-prover, and the blockchain Explorer.
 Before finishing, a client that sends a bunch of transactions is executed.
-The consensus nodes implement the Starknet RPC (partially for now), so you can curl the endpoints appropriately.
-You can also access the Madara explorer at http://localhost:4000/ and check out the blockchain.
+The consensus nodes implement the Starknet RPC (partially for now), so you can cURL the endpoints appropriately.
+You can also access the Madara explorer at http://localhost:4000/ and check out the blockchain alongside the proof status.

 When finished, don't forget to stop the containers by running `make stop`.